DataDog/hiring-engineers/answers.md

 ## Agent checks

 Agent checks are a powerful interface for creating custom metrics and aggregations.
-They are composed of two parts: the check, a python script that performs a calculation and a config file that determines how the check will be run and on what instances it will be run.
+They are composed of two parts: the check (a python script that performs calculations and reports metrics), and a config file (that determines how the check will be run and on what instances it will be run).
+These must be named with the same basename and must be stored in dd-agent/checks.d and dd-agent/conf.d, respectively.

-For a quick example, here are the [check file](https://github.com/PerplexedSphex/hiring-engineers/blob/support-engineer/dd-agent/checks.d/random.py) and the [check configuration](https://github.com/PerplexedSphex/hiring-engineers/blob/support-engineer/dd-agent/conf.d/random.yaml) for a simple Agent Check that reports a sample from the distribution Uniform(0, 1) every 15 seconds.
-We'll see how we can use this check for graphing and monitoring next.
+For a quick example, let's write a simple Agent Check that samples a random float between 0.0 and 1.0 every 15 seconds.
+The code can be found here for the [check file](https://github.com/PerplexedSphex/hiring-engineers/blob/support-engineer/dd-agent/checks.d/random.py) and the [check configuration](https://github.com/PerplexedSphex/hiring-engineers/blob/support-engineer/dd-agent/conf.d/random.yaml).
+We'll use this check in the following sections for graphing and monitoring.

+# Visualizing our data

+## Adding the Agent Check to the Database Dashboard

+The Agent check that we wrote in teh alst section should be sampling and sending results every 15 seconds

+## Bonus: What is the difference between a timeboard and a screenboard?

+## Snapshots and Event Notifications

+# Alerting on our data

+## Setting up the monitor

+## Bonus: Multi-alerts!

+## Monitor Message and Email notification

+## Bonus: Scheduling Downtime